 When two people share a room, one must be able to climb to the top bunk.
 Roomettes have steps to the top bunk, while bedrooms have ladders.

-Your attendant will make your bed up at night and put it away in the morning.
+Your attendant will make your bed in the morning and put it away at night.

 Yes, there is a net to prevent you from falling out of the top bunk, and no, I have never fallen out of bed.